-During lockdown Carbon Co-op has been holding a series of webinars on all areas of our work.
-Some were pre-planned events which moved online, but following the success of these others have been added.
-On this page you can see recordings captured from these presentations:
+Since 2020, Carbon Co-op has been holding a series of webinars on all areas of our work – including retrofit, energy systems and much more.
+On this page you can see recordings captured from these presentations.
+This work has been made possible by the support of the Friends Provident Foundation.

 - How Do We Make Homes Zero Carbon Ready?